-The Ties that Bind group if made up of Oregonian grandparents raising grandchildren and is moderated by Joan Dingle, author and experienced grandparent herself.
+The Ties that Bind group is moderated get together spot for Oregonian grandparents raising grandchildren.
 You are welcome.
 See the link on this page.
 Or find your own group.
 Hey, start a group!

 Master a new, free technology

-From what we hear, parents are taking over the video conferencing software Zoom, using it for online play dates and virtual parties.
+The video conferencing software Zoom has turned out to be the most used platform for online play dates and virtual parties.
 A free version of Zoom allows three people to gather virtually for 40 minutes at a time.
 For details of how to set up Zoom calls, go here.

 New to this?
-Zoom seems to be the easiest software to learn, but that doesn’t mean you shouldn’t make sure there are no hammers within reach as you start.
-The helpless feelings of trying to learn something new from an impersonal robot or machine will drive the smartest person crazy.
+Even though Zoom seems to be the easiest software to learn, that doesn’t mean you shouldn’t make sure there are no hammers within reach as you start.
+The helpless feelings of trying to learn something new from an impersonal bot or machine will drive the smartest person crazy.
 Be kind to yourself.
 Take it step by step.
-Resist the urge to shortcut or skip ahead in the instructions.
-Maybe give yourself a week as your learning curve.

 Create a Circle of Care

 A Circle of Care is a do-it-yourself way to check in on your neighbors and have them check in on you.
 The goal is to connect the needs of people to local community helpers and services.
 A Circle of Care can be any size—an individual, or a group.
-If you are starting yourself, a circle of 3-5 people all checking in on each other is a good size.
+If you are starting yourself, a circle of 3-5 people is a good size.